Versent/saml2aws/README.md

       --idp-provider=IDP-PROVIDER
                                The configured IDP provider. (env: GOSSAMER3_IDP_PROVIDER)
+      --mfa=MFA                The name of the mfa. (env: GOSSAMER3_MFA) --mfa-device=MFA-DEVICE  The name of the mfa device to use for authentication when multiple mfa devices are available. (env: GOSSAMER3_MFA_DEVICE)
-      --mfa=MFA                The name of the mfa. (env: GOSSAMER3_MFA) -s, --skip-verify            Skip verification of server certificate. (env: GOSSAMER3_SKIP_VERIFY) --url=URL                The URL of the SAML IDP server used to login. (env: GOSSAMER3_URL) --username=USERNAME      The username used to login. (env: GOSSAMER3_USERNAME)
+  -s, --skip-verify            Skip verification of server certificate. (env: GOSSAMER3_SKIP_VERIFY)
+      --url=URL                The URL of the SAML IDP server used to login. (env: GOSSAMER3_URL) --username=USERNAME      The username used to login. (env: GOSSAMER3_USERNAME)